AnaY1115/AdSeeker/README.md

 ### Usage Method

 1. Prepare the APK file to be detected
-2. Complete LLM and Android UI exploration related configurations
+2. Complete LLM and Android UI exploration and other related configurations
 3. Run the main program: `python main.py -a /path/to/apk`
 4. View the generated detection report